 Hi!

-In my leisure time, I enjoy reading books, exploring nature, painting, and indulging in good food with good company.
-You can check out my current reading list on Goodreads and my artwork on DoodlePhD.
-Thank you for visiting.
+When I’m not in the lab, you’ll find me reading, painting, stargazing, or enjoying nature and good food with great company.
+You can check out my current reads on Goodreads and my art on DoodlePhD.
+Thanks for visiting!

 Education